vasukalariya/MIT-Distributed-Systems-Lab-6.824-6.5840/README.md

 # Description

 This project is for MIT CS 6.5840 Spring 2023 labs.
-But, the same applies for MIT 6.824 labs.
+MIT CS 6.824 has the same assignments.

-Learned the concepts through MIT CS 6.824 Spring 2020 lectures on YouTube.
+Learned the concepts through [MIT CS 6.824 Spring 2020](https://www.youtube.com/playlist?list=PLrw6a1wE39_tb2fErI4-WkMbsvGQk9_UB) lectures on YouTube.

+Heartiest thank you to MIT and Prof. Robert Morris for providing this course for free along with the assignments.
+It was really a great learning experience.

 - [x] Lab 1: Map Reduce